This post has been read 1067 times!

 Aside from all of that, even if the ratings were legitimate, social media is still fake.
 It does not lead to real-life fame.
 It does NOT sell books.
 These “influencers” do NOT influence merchandise sales.

 I am also on Instagram because a lot of golfers like it.
 I am going to shut that down too.
 I see a disturbing trend where young golf instructors are trying to be social media stars and they end up hurting their credibility.
 There is one man in California who seems to be smart and know the golf swing.
 But he has a long-haired surfer look that he tries to make his brand.
 Fine.
 It might get Instagram views, but will it lead to clients?
-I doubt he could work at a real golf course East of California because he looks like a surfer bro.
+I doubt he could work at a real golf course outside of Southern California because he looks like a “surfer bro”.
 He is prioritizing social media fame over a serious career.

 Social media is good for what it was designed to do, which is to connect friends.
 It is NOT a major media platform that influences culture at all.
 Just as the high from heroin is based on a fake stimulus as opposed to reality, the good feeling that many people get when their posts are liked is based on delusions that the “likes” matter.
 But they don’t.